DarrenChouCN/cloud-engineer-lab/SAP-C02/Domain1.md

 **Reachability Analyzer** is a path-simulation tool that virtually walks the route between two AWS resources to show exactly where traffic is allowed or blocked.
 Ideal for pre-deployment verification or troubleshooting multi-hop VPC and TGW designs without sending real packets.
 Look for phrases like “predict,” “what-if,” or “verify path,” and remember it inspects configuration, not live flows.

 **Amazon GuardDuty** is a managed threat-detection service that ingests VPC Flow Logs, DNS logs, and CloudTrail, comparing them to AWS threat intel to surface security findings.
 Choose it for continuous anomaly detection—crypto-mining, account compromise—without deploying sensors.
 Keywords include “managed service,” “malicious IP,” “detect only,” and you still need WAF, Network Firewall, or automation for blocking.
+GuardDuty needs almost no setup—just turn it on, optionally enable the EKS protection module, and the service continuously analyses logs and runtime events so DevOps teams can concentrate on response rather than sensor management.

 **CloudWatch Metrics Insights** offers SQL-like ad-hoc queries over CloudWatch metrics for near-real-time dashboards and diagnostics.
 Perfect for on-call slice-and-dice of NAT, ALB, or TGW stats without building Athena tables.
 Watch for clues like “real-time metrics,” “SQL GROUP BY,” and note it works on metric data only (one-minute resolution) and charges per query.